apantazi/RaceDotMap/README.md

 # RaceDotMap
 This variation of the RaceDotMap includes fewer racial categories and focuses on Duval County for our [redistricting map](https://data.jaxtrib.org/jacksonville_redistricting).

-This map overlays the redistricting proposal over 2020 Census data and 2020 presidential election data.
+This map overlays the redistricting proposal over 2020 Census data and 2020 presidential election data from the Duval County Supervisor of Elections.

 The map used 2020 Census data at the census block level to generate one dot for every person who lives there for the racial data.
 The map also used precinct-level 2020 election for Duval's 199 precincts.
 I combined land-use maps with the precinct shapefile to generate votes randomly over residential and mixed-use zoned property to estimate where Biden, Trump and Other voters live.